Santa Anna High School

 Santa Anna High School is a public high school located in Santa Anna, Texas, United States and classified as a 1A school by the University Interscholastic League (UIL).
 It is part of the Santa Anna Independent School District located in central Coleman County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.